Shivamgiri06/Ecommerce-Sales-Analysis/README.md

 ## How to Use
 1. Clone this repository to your local machine.
-2. Open the Power BI file to explore the dashboard.
+2. Open the Jupyter Notebook file to explore the analysis.
 3. Review the detailed visualizations and insights.

 ## Technologies Used
+**Python:** For data analysis and visualization.
-- **Power BI**: For creating the interactive dashboard.
+**Jupyter Notebook:** For creating and sharing the dashboard.
-- **Data Cleaning and Transformation**: Performed using Power Query.
-- **Visualization**: Charts, graphs, and tables for easy interpretation of data.
+**Pandas and NumPy:** For data manipulation and analysis.
+**Matplotlib and Seaborn:** For creating visualizations.

 ## Acknowledgements
 Special thanks to the e-commerce dataset and resources used for building this project.